-Due date for Filing Income Tax Return for Assessment Year 2016-17 for Salaried Persons and other Assessees who are engaged in business and profession and whose turnover is less than Rs.
-100 lakh (in the case of business) and Rs 25 lakh (in the case of profession) is 31st July 2016.
+Due date for Filing Income Tax Return for Assessment Year 2018-19 for Salaried Persons and other Assessees who are engaged in business and profession and whose turnover is less than Rs.
+100 lakh (in the case of business) and Rs 25 lakh (in the case of profession wef from A.Y 2017-18 it is Rs 50 Lakhs) is 31st July 2018.
 In this article we have detailed in the form of Question answers Consequences of Delay in Filing Return of Income or of Filing Return after the due date.

 Answer:- Assessees having income from salary have to file return of income before July 31 of the assessment year.
 This is the `due date’ prescribed in section 139(1) of the Income Tax Act, 1961.